josahe/CarND-Behavioral-Cloning-P3/writeup_report.md

 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results

+Also included are two videos showing the trained model controlling the simulator:
+* video.mp4 is the first course
+* video_track2.mp4 is the second course

 #### 2. Submission includes functional code

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing: